The Science Behind Automobiles

 Overview of Brake Systems

 Brake systems are critical to the safety of any vehicle.
-They use friction to slow down or stop the vehicle when the driver presses the brake pedal.
-There are several types of brake systems, including disc brakes, drum brakes, and anti-lock brakes.
-Disc brakes are the most common type of brake system, using a rotor and caliper to provide stopping power.
+They use friction to slow down or stop the car when the driver presses the brake pedal.
+Several brake systems include disc brakes, drum brakes, and anti-lock brakes.
+Disc brakes are the most common brake system, using a rotor and caliper to provide stopping power.
 Drum brakes use a drum and shoe to do the same, while anti-lock brakes use sensors and computer-controlled valves to prevent the brakes from locking up during hard braking.

 Explanation of Suspension Systems